Lxlp38/MythicScribe/README.md

 * `MythicScribe.createBundleDataset`: Creates a Bundle Dataset based on other Custom Datasets you have previously added
 * `MythicScribe.openLogs`: Opens the Extension's logs.
 For debugging purposes
 * `MythicScribe.loadDatasets`: (Re)loads the Datasets manually
+* `MythicScribe.showNodeGraph`: Shows a graph of all the configurations parsed.
+Can be filtered based on configuration type and whether or not it's an open editor

 # Known Issues